-The Company's products that are being developed have not generated significant revenue.
-As a result, the Company has suffered recurring losses.
-These losses are expected to continue for an extended period of time.
-Our major sources of cash have been proceeds from various public and private offerings of our common stock, option and warrant exercises, and interest income.
-From October 2013 through October 2017, we raised approximately \$222.5 million in gross proceeds from various public and private offerings of our common stock.
+Historically, our major sources of cash have comprised proceeds from various public and private offerings of our common stock, option and warrant exercises, and interest income.
+From October 2013 through October 2018, the Company raised approximately \$265 million in gross proceeds from various public and private offerings of our common stock.